libbymiller/libbybot_eleven/pi/README.md

 accept access to the the mic and camera.
 Allow it using the mouse.

-Then connect to https://your-server:8443/remote11.html on a laptop, ideally in chrome.
+Then connect to https://your-server:8443/remote11.html on a laptop, ideally in Chrome.
 You should see whatever the camera is pointing at, and be able to hear too, and speak.
 You don't need the mouse or screen any more.

+Longer term, you need to figure out how to do notifications.
+There's a place in [server.js](/../server/server.js) where you can send a dm tweet, for example.